Bully Merle

 Educating potential American Bully owners about the potential health risks associated with the merle gene can help to reduce demand for dogs with this gene.

-Ultimately, the most effective way to stop American Bully Merles from being bred is to ensure that responsible breeding practices are followed and that potential owners are aware of the risks associated with this gene.
+Ultimately, the most effective way to stop Merle Bullies from being bred is to ensure that responsible breeding practices are followed and that potential owners are aware of the risks associated with this gene.
 This can help protect the health and well-being of American Bullies and ensure that they are bred responsibly and ethically.

 American Merle Bully Personality and Temperament